 Melissa E. Patterson

-A member of the firm’s Intellectual Property practice, Melissa Patterson focuses on the preparation and prosecution of patent applications, licensing, and litigation, particularly in innovative technologies such as software, computer and mechanical devices, AR/VR headsets, mobile communications, artificial intelligence, robotics, blockchain, insurance, healthcare records management, geophysical management, automotive technologies, and financial networks.
-She has successfully prosecuted over 1,000 U.S. and international patent matters, collaborating extensively with foreign counsel.
+A member of the firm’s Intellectual Property practice, Melissa Patterson focuses her practice on the preparation and prosecution of patent applications, open source, licensing, and litigation matters, particularly in the areas of software, artificial intelligence including deep and machine learning, robotics, computer and mechanical devices, mobile communications, automotive technologies, AR and VR headsets, blockchain, insurance, hospital and health networks with records management, geophysical management, and financial networks.

 In her IP licensing practice, Melissa analyzes open-source licensing terms and provides insightful patent and licensing opinions, drawing on her background in computer programming.
 She has managed over 200 trademark matters, conducted numerous non-infringement and invalidity analyses, and offered technical insights into pre-litigation and computer code-related issues.
 Her comprehensive experience includes drafting and analyzing patent licenses and addressing technical aspects in patent litigation cases.